 Another apparently attractive idea uses inter-workflow messaging or event services provided by some WfMSs to explicitly synchronize concurrently executing workflows.
-While this approach avoids the creation of unmanageable "mega workflows" as it retains the structure of the original workflows, it does not solve the "combinational explosion" problem as, in principal, $2^n$ variations of each workflow are necessary describing which messages to exchange with concurrent workflows depending on the "cast" of the actually executing "workflow ensemble."
-Similarly, the "mutual exclusion" problem, i. e., describing that the examinations can be performed in either order, cannot be solved with this approach as inter-workflow messages cannot be used to temporarily disable activities which have already been enabled by the WfMS.
+As this approach retains the structure of the original workflows, it avoids the creation of unmanageable "megaworkflows."
+However, it does not solve the "combinational explosion" problem as the set of messages a particular workflow must send and receive usually depends on the fact which other workflows are executed concurrently.
+Therefore, 2^n variations of each workflow would be necessary in principle to describe its behaviour in every possible combination with n other workflows.
+Similarly, the "mutual exclusion" problem, i.e., describing that the examinations can be performed in either order, cannot be solved with this approach as inter-workflow messages cannot be used to temporarily disable activities which have already been enabled by the WfMS.
 Therefore, the idea of reducing inter-workflow dependencies to bare message passing has likewise to be abandoned.

-A common problem of both approaches not mentioned so far is their principal unability to deal with dynamic workflow ensembles where the number and the actual participants of a set of concurrently executing workflows is not known in advance and might change with time.
+A common problem of both approaches not mentioned so far is their fundamental inability to deal with dynamic workflow ensembles where the number and the actual participants of a set of concurrently executing workflows is not known in advance and might change with time.
 As currently executing workflows might always terminate and additional workflows can be initiated by a user at any time, however, dynamically evolving ensembles are actually the normal case and must thus be supported accordingly.